19 Best Things to Do in Doolin, Ireland (2025)

 Distance from Doolin: right in town

-However, there’s more to see on this colourful section of Fisher street other than just the cottages.
-There are places to eat, and shop nearby.
+There’s not a ton to see on this colourful section of Fisher street other than just the cottages, but there are a few things:

 - Enjoy some live music at The Attic

-- Grab some ice cream at Doolin Ice Cream
+- Grab some ice cream at Doolin Ice Cream.
+A bit pricy, but good

-- Enjoy traditional Irish food at Gus O’Connor’s Pub, or the Ivy Cottage, or fine dining at Glas Restaurant
+- Enjoy traditional Irish food at Gus O’Connor’s Pub

-Pro Tip: Parking on Fisher street near the colourful cottages can be tight, and its all parallel parking on only one side of the road.
-I recommend finding parking nearby, as there are lots of joining streets.
+Pro Tip: Parking on Fisher street near the colourful cottages can be tight, and its all parallel parking on only one side of the road, but there is a larger lot just up the road.

-Doolin Rent a Bike is nestled in with the brightly coloured buildings on Fisher street.
+Doolin Rent a Bike is nestled just past the brightly coloured buildings on Fisher street.

 You can rent a bike for round trip (drop off at the same place) or one way, which is dropping it off somewhere else.
 They have both regular bikes, and electric bikes.